 One of our main goals is to ensure the transportation system in the Waluga Neighborhood is safe and enhances neighborhood character and quality.
-This means managing traffic by reducing the amount of cut-through vehicles, unlawful speeding though the neighborhood, improving and providing for practical safe pedestrian, bicycle and transit opportunities.
+This means managing traffic by reducing the amount of cut-through vehicles, unlawful speeding through the neighborhood, improving and providing for practical safe pedestrian, bicycle and transit opportunities.
 There are many recommended action measures listed in our Neighborhood Plan Goal 12, TRANSPORTATION that outline specific strategies to help us manage the ever-increasing traffic on our neighborhood streets.
 This includes on-street parking conditions, traffic congestion, and shared parking possibilities.

 The Waluga Neighborhood Board approved the following Traffic Goals for our neighborhood:

 - Keep cut-through traffic* and speeds to a minimum.